mideind/GreynirEngine/doc/simpletree.rst

         within this subtree.
 For terminals that correspond to non-word tokens, the original token text is included in the list.

-        Lemmas of composite words include hyphens ``-`` at the component boundaries.
+        Lemmas of compound words include hyphens ``-`` at the component boundaries.
         Examples: ``borgar-stjórnarmál``, ``skugga-kosning``.

     .. py:attribute:: lemma